 God is so faithful!
 In 2017 we celebrated our FIRST DECADE of ABOLITION, giving the Lord all the glory for the healing and growth that has happened in this place.
 TSW established a schoolhouse on the property and the first national “Practices” survey report was released, representing the cumulative response of nearly 60 programs across the United States providing residential care to victims of domestic human trafficking.
 The report offered a state-of-the-industry baseline against which agencies could gauge their work and aspiring agencies could direct their efforts.
 A training video for Rotary International was scripted and developed to help equip their membership in human trafficking awareness training.

 A notable year, full of indicators that TSW is positioned for significant growth and change in the years ahead.
 We continued our work, welcoming 16 new survivors into the program; launching and operating a successful baking enterprise that employs 60% of our residents; hosting over 5,400 volunteer hours on our campus and; training 3,560 persons in the community on human trafficking awareness.
-We mentored six start-up shelter programs and launched the Rapid Referral system – a system to expedite placement of trafficking survivors to any qualified program in the country.
+We mentored six start-up shelter programs and launched the Alliance Referral System (ARS) – a system to expedite placement of trafficking survivors to any qualified program in the country.
 In October we announced our biggest initiative yet: the Institute for Shelter Care.
 We believe the Lord is calling us to become a multiplier, to build up care services for those who have been abused, exploited, and enslaved.

 We entered 2019 with great excitement and expectation for what God is doing.
 Our vision is that any survivor, anywhere in the nation, would have access to qualified, compassionate care.
 Guided by our Christian faith, we seek to advance quality care for sexually-exploited persons.
 Our mission is to lead by example through operating transformative care programs; lead by evidence through collaborative research to improve this work, and lead by empowerment, by offering supportive shelter mentorship to establish and equip new programs across the nation.